TRANSPARENT AND PREDICTABLE PRICING

 - the nature and complexity of the legal work;

 - the likelihood of a successful outcome;

-- the client’s ultimate goals and objectives;
+- the client’s goals and objectives;

-- whether the client needs special payment terms.
+- whether special payment terms are needed.

 There are many different fee arrangements that can be tailored to your specific situation.
-Typical fee arrangements include: (a) hourly rate billing; (b) modified hourly rate billing; (c) fixed fee billing; and, (d) contingency/success fee.
+Typical fee arrangements include: (a) hourly rate billing; (b) modified hourly rate billing; (c) fixed fee billing, and (d) contingency/success fee.

-As part of the contingency fee, the law firm may also agree to advance the litigation related expenses.
-In other cases the litigation expenses may be shared, or the client may be required to pay all litigation costs.
-The amount of the contingency fee depends on a number of factors and how the risks are allocated between the lawyer and the client.
-Because the lawyer takes on the financial risk that there is no recovery, a contingency fee agreement often results in the client ultimately getting less money than the client would have received under some other fee arrangement.
+In a typical contingency fee case, the lawyer and client are not paid until there is a settlement or jury verdict in favor of the client.
+Because the lawyer takes on the financial risk of no recovery, a contingency fee agreement often results in the client ultimately getting less money than the client would have received under some other fee arrangement.